adam-worth/jordan-beres.com/index.md

 Started a career in Online Marketing for 4 years before switching into Analytics / BI for 2 years and now currently work in Engineering.
 Worked in various business verticles including SaaS and Fintech.
 Currently working at a German bank with a mission to democratize financial markets.

 ## Skills
-**Tech**: Python, Javascript, SQL, Pandas, Python Click, Pytest, Docker, Kubernetes, AWS, Airflow, Superset, Git, CI/CD, Terraform, Postgres, HTML / CSS\
+**Tech**: Python, Javascript, SQL, Pandas, Python Click, Pytest, Docker, Kubernetes, AWS, Airflow, Superset, Git, CI/CD, Terraform, Postgres, HTML / CSS

-**Engineering**: Software Design and Engineering , Data Engineering, Agile Development\

 **Languages**: English, and German (B1)